chadillac/smarter_console.js/README.md

 ***Enabling***

 1. set var debugging = true in the script to default debugging everywhere
-2. run console.enabled_debugging() from console or any other script
+2. run console.enable_debugging(true) from console or any other script (not passing true will disable it again)
 3. add a check in the script that will automagically detect you're in a dev environment by sniffing URL or global and set debugging value accordingly

+**Stack Trace all the things!!1!**
+***Enabling***

+1. make sure debugging is enabled
+2. run console.enable_traces(true) (not passing true will disable it again)
+3. as part of your debug by default check, you could set trace = true to have all calls dump a trace